Image

 You can clean the air throughout your house or you can deal with it room by room.
 Whole house air cleaners are placed in the return duct to your furnace.
 The air first passes through the purifier's filters to remove allergens and pollutants before entering the furnace.
 Then it gets distributed throughout your home via ductwork.

 Alternatively, you can opt for a purifier that takes care of only one room.
-These units clean more air in that space but the obvious disadvantage is that the rest of the house won't benefit.
+These units clean more air in that space but the obvious disadvantage is that the rest of

 Read more